All Products

 }

-Solution: Contact an administrator to check the caller's identity-based access policy and ensure the following:
+Solution: Ask your administrator to check the caller's identity-based policy and ensure the following:

 1. The policy includes "Action": "sts:SetSourceIdentity".

-2. The Resource scope of the policy includes the target role that you are trying to assume.
+2. The policy's Resource scope includes the target role you are trying to assume.

-3. If the policy contains a Condition block, confirm that the SourceIdentity value in the request meets the conditions.
+3. If the policy contains a Condition, confirm that the SourceIdentity value in your request meets the condition.

 {